PrinceCorwin/iList/README.md

 ## Make a list, check it once!

 <p> We all make lists.
 Groceries, To-Do, Workout Routine, and a slew of others.</p>
-<p>CheckBox allows users to create their own personal lists in an elegant, modern UI without the bloat commonly found in other note-taking apps.</p>
+<p>iList allows users to create their own personal lists in an elegant, modern UI without the bloat commonly found in other note-taking apps.</p>
 <p>Safe, Simple, Secure</p>

 ---